 Did you know it’s super easy to make tempura?
 Tempura is a light and crispy batter that is made with flour and often ice water to help it get a very light texture.

-You can use specialty flours sold in supermarkets designed to super crispy tempura, but regular flour will work if you do not stir the batter too much.
+Regular all-purpose flour will work if you do not stir the batter too much.
 Stirring that batter too much will result in a batter that isn’t as light because the gluten becomes activated with lots of stirring of the batter.

 What do you need to deep fry?

 Ideally, you should have a small deep fryer.
 I love my t-Fal deep fryer.
 It does a great job of keeping the hot oil at the same temperature.
-It also has a handy strainer to you can strain out the cooked bits, so you can use your oil again.
+It also has a handy strainer so you can strain out the cooked bits, so you can use your oil again.

 If you don’t have a deep fryer, you can use a deep pot and a thermometer to ensure to keep the oil at the right temperature.